josephmisiti/josephmisiti.github.io/_posts/2015-09-26-making-neural-art.markdown

 cd cudarray
 ```

-I also followed the directions and set the following variables up before building anything (add these in your bashrc and do not forget to call `source` before building)
+I also followed the directions and set the following variables up before building anything (add these to your bashrc and do not forget to call `source` before building)

 ```
 export CUDNN_ENABLED=1